If you come a cropper and need a wheelchair, your best bet is to either get injured just a little or quite a lot.

 Wheels of fortune

 In a few areas, our teams are based directly in hospitals and medical centres, where they work closely with medical staff in identifying who needs help.

 The benefits of such partnerships are obvious.
 Patients are discharged earlier, freeing up much needed bed space.
 Our wheelchairs also help people become more independent at home and get to follow-up medical appointments.

 In short, the service is a big help to the NHS and local authorities.

 But, sadly, there is quite a big glitch in the current system.
-Perhaps precisely because the service has grown so organically over decades, how the Red Cross works with statutory bodies across the UK isn’t a uniform approach.
+Perhaps precisely because the service has grown so organically over decades, how the Red Cross works with statutory bodies across the UK isn’t always the same.

 So, for example, the Welsh government currently gives the Red Cross an amount each year to help fund the mobility aids service, in recognition of its value.

 Similarly, health and social care trusts in Northern Ireland each commit a percentage of their budget to ‘voluntary providers’ – of which the Red Cross is by far the largest.

 Such an inconsistent approach inevitably has an impact on the Red Cross’ ability to provide its mobility service.
 And amid all this financial wrangling, there is a very real human cost to be paid.

 Losing your mobility can be a rotten situation to be in, and our volunteers see the effects every day.
 Luckily, this distressing situation can be made drastically better through the simple loan of a wheelchair.